Recent News

 Current Regulatory Progress

-Following the 2024 elections and appointment of Commissioners-designate, the two main regulatory proposals that had previously stalled are likely to progress, While the VAT package for travel and tourism remains problematic due to the diversity of measures it proposes – not just on TOMS VAT, but also passenger transport and duty free – the EU ‘VAT in a Digital Age’ package (ViDA) will make progress following a meeting of ECOFIN on 5th November 2024.
+Following the 2024 elections and appointment of Commissioners-designate, the two main regulatory proposals that had previously stalled are likely to progress, While the VAT package for travel and tourism was problematic due to the diversity of measures it proposes – not just on TOMS VAT, but also passenger transport and duty free: the consultation launched in July 2025 removes duty free from scope.
+The EU ‘VAT in a Digital Age’ package (ViDA) made progress following a meeting of ECOFIN on 5th November 2024.

 VAT in a Digital Age package (ViDA)